elastic/kibana/rfcs/text/0010_service_status.md

 As specified in the [_Levels section_](#levels), a service's HTTP endpoints will respond with `503 Unavailable` responses in some status levels.

-In both the `fatal` and `unavailable` levels, all of a service's endpoints will return 503s.
+In both the `critical` and `unavailable` levels, all of a service's endpoints will return 503s.
 However, in the `degraded` level, it is up to service authors to decide which endpoints should return a 503.
 This may be implemented directly in the route handler logic or by using any of the [utilities provided](#status-utilities).

 ## Status Utilities